 Mental capacity – you can make a claim on behalf of someone who doesn’t have the ability to do so themselves, including when someone has suffered a serious head/brain injury as a result of their accident.
-In these circumstances, no time limits apply.
+No time limits apply in these circumstances.

 Fatal claims – if you’re claiming on behalf of a loved one who died, you’ll either have three years from the date of their death or the date of the accident to make a claim.

-If you have any concerns about the time limits for claiming compensation, we’ll be able to talk through your options in a
+If you have any concerns about the time limits for claiming compensation, we’ll be able to talk through your options.

 Can I Make A No Win No Fee Claim?

 Many of our cases are funded with a No Win No Fee agreement.
 This means that there’s no financial risk* to you when making a compensation claim.

 At the start of your case we’ll discuss funding options with you, advising you which we think is most suitable.
 If you have legal expenses insurance (LEI) or can access support through Trade Union membership, these may be best for you.
 Legal expenses insurance is included in many household and car insurance policies, so it’s always worth checking whether you’re already covered.